 Be a movie extra

 Extras — also known as “background artists” — earn anywhere from minimum wage to several hundred dollars per day.
 They are the people you see in movies walking past main the characters on the street, sitting around main characters in restaurants, parks and stadiums and generally just setting the mood for a movie scene.
 They have no lines and need to do nothing more than follow directions.
-You can find these jobs by signing up with casting agencies, such as Central Casting and Advanced Casting.
+You can find these jobs by signing up with casting agencies, such as Central Casting.
 Or you could join a casting service, such as Extras Management.

 Consult